tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

     - `bc[CommonHeight].bfttime` is within the unbonding period w.r.t. the time at the full node,
     - `ev.ConflictingBlock.Header != bc[ev.ConflictingBlock.Header.Height]`
     - Validators in `ev.ConflictingBlock.Commit` represent more than 1/3 of the voting power in `bc[ev.CommonHeight].NextValidators`
-- Then: A set of validators in `bc[CommonHeight].NextValidators` that
+- Then: The output is a set of validators in `bc[CommonHeight].NextValidators` that
     - represent more than 1/3 of the voting power in `bc[ev.commonHeight].NextValidators`
     - signed Tendermint consensus messages for height `ev.ConflictingBlock.Header.Height` by violating the Tendermint consensus protocol.
 - Else: the empty set.